elixir-lang/elixir-lang.github.com/getting-started/module-attributes.markdown

 In the example above, we have used the `plug/1` macro to connect functions that will be invoked when there is a web request.
 Internally, every time you call `plug/1`, the Plug library stores the given argument in a `@plugs` attribute.
 Just before the module is compiled, Plug runs a callback that defines a function (`call/2`) which handles HTTP requests.
 This function will run all plugs inside `@plugs` in order.

 In order to understand the underlying code, we'd need macros, so we will revisit this pattern in the meta-programming guide.
-However the focus here is on how using module attributes as storage allows developers to create DSLs.
+However, the focus here is on how using module attributes as storage allows developers to create DSLs.

 Another example comes from [the ExUnit framework](https://hexdocs.pm/ex_unit/) which uses module attributes as annotation and storage: